 THE EFFECT OF REINFORCEMENT ON ENGLISH LANGUAGE TEACHING

 According to Sindinku (2000), reinforcement is crucial to learning English Language.
-Hence, teachers should try to reinforce those behaviours that are desirable in their students.
+Hence, teachers should try to reinforce those behaviors that are desirable to their students.
 An effective application of reinforcement also ensures the mastery of language.
-Effective use of reinforcement by the teacher results in increased rate of learning English by students.
+Effective use of reinforcement by the teacher results in an increased rate of learning English by students.
 It can also be used as a classroom control device during teaching English subjects by the teacher.
-There are also processes of and the rational for motivating or reinforcing learners in an ESL situation as Sadrock (2007) describes them:
+There are also processes and rationale for motivating or reinforcing learners in an ESL situation as Sadrock (2007) describes them:

-2. The use of motivation leads to self-discovery and independent enquiry.
+2. The use of motivation leads to self-discovery and independent inquiry.
 If the lesson is motivated, students will discover certain rules in English themselves.
-Even, they will be curious of how sentences are constructed, e.g a teacher may enter the classroom and deliberately speak “bad English” as “I wented to Lagos” or “I have go home”.
-If student hear these wrong sentences, they will sense that something is wrong with the sentences.
-We can find students that can stand and correct the sentences themselves without being taught by teachers.
+Even, they will be curious about how sentences are constructed, e.g. a teacher may enter the classroom and deliberately speak “bad English” as “I wented to Lagos” or “I have go home”.
+If students hear these wrong sentences, they will sense that something is wrong with the sentences.
+We can find students who can stand and correct the sentences themselves without being taught by teachers.

 3. It stimulates students to higher achievements.
-In the teaching of English, if a teacher can reinforce students, there will be a higher achievement, e.g a teacher who uses appropriate teaching methods/instructional materials will have a great achievement on the subjects he teaches.
-A teacher, for example, who wants to teach preposition “Under, on, inside” etc can adopt demonstration methods.
+In the teaching of English, if a teacher can reinforce students, there will be a higher achievement, e.g. a teacher who uses appropriate teaching methods/instructional materials will have a great achievement in the subjects he teaches.
+A teacher, for example, who wants to teach prepositions “Under, on, inside” etc. can adopt demonstration methods.

-4. It helps in establishing cordial relationship between teachers and students, especially students find learning less boring and confusing.
-As a language teacher, for example, you must try to apply motivational techniques that will sustain the interest of learners while teaching a topic in English Language.
-Teacher-learners relationship, clapping, commendation, humour etc is important e.g if a teacher asks a question.
+4. It helps in establishing cordial relationships between teachers and students, especially students who find learning less boring and confusing.
+As a language teacher, for example, you must try to apply motivational techniques that will sustain the interest of learners while teaching a topic in the English Language.
+Teacher-learners relationship, clapping, commendation, humor, etc. is important e.g. if a teacher asks a question.
 What is concord?
 Provided a student answers it correctly.

-A teacher must ask other members of the class to clap for such student.
+A teacher must ask other members of the class to clap for such students.
 Besides, on no account must a language teacher be severely harsh.
-This can instill fears in students.
+This can instill fear in students.
 A good English Language teacher must be friendly and generous so that his learners can show interest in his teaching, and learning can be enhanced and achieved.